Skip to main content

 Is pregnancy brain a myth or reality?
 The lowdown on pregnancy forgetfulness

-Pregnancy causes a number of changes, both physically and mentally.
-While your body is doing the hard work of nurturing and growing your baby, sometimes you’re left wondering what in the world is going on.
 One of the more frustrating aspects of pregnancy can be the tendency to become more forgetful, absentminded, or distractable.
 This phenomenon is called pregnancy brain, and yes, it really is a thing.

 What is pregnancy brain?

-The good news is, most of the people in your life won’t notice these occasional lapses, and after your baby is born, your cognitive function should return to normal.
+The good news is, that most of the people in your life won’t notice these occasional lapses, and after your baby is born, your cognitive function should return to normal.

 How does pregnancy affect your brain?

 Researchers are torn on what exactly causes pregnancy brain.
 While studies have shown that there is some level of cognitive dysfunction during pregnancy, the reasons are a little blurry.
-One thing we do know for certain is that during pregnancy, the amount of gray matter present in the brain actually decreases — yes, the brain actually shrinks during pregnancy.
+One thing we do know for certain is that during pregnancy, the amount of gray matter present in the brain actually decreases meaning yes, the brain actually shrinks during pregnancy.

 Researchers found that while certain areas of the brain got smaller, they also became more efficient.
 Loss of gray matter in the frontal and temporal lobes, the areas of the brain associated with personal attachment and empathy, correlated with the mother’s increased ability to form an attachment with her baby and also experience fewer negative emotions regarding the baby after birth.

 The assumption is that the shrinking areas of the brain allow the mother to form a deeper attachment to her newborn.
-Unfortunately for those who experience memory loss and forgetfulness during pregnancy, the changing brain structure isn’t the culprit.
+Unfortunately, for those who experience memory loss and forgetfulness during pregnancy, the changing brain structure isn’t the culprit.
 Baby brain isn’t caused by structural changes — in fact, researchers aren’t sure what causes it, though there are several possible explanations.

 Stress